RDinh/NFCRFID/README.md

 ## PN532 NFC Controller Board Soldering and Setup

 ## Unit Testing: NFC Controller Power Up
 This is an important part of the project.
-Problems should with setting up the NFC controller should be handled here before the full assembly.
+Problems with setting up the NFC controller should be handled here before the full assembly.

 Use the following image to wire the pi.